Returns on green investments are down, but so are costs

 Many banks around Europe these days, and many financial institutions generally – such as pension funds and insurance companies –they are beginning to understand they have to change the way they are doing business.
 They have to pay attention to where they are investing their money.
 They have to put pressure on their customers to change their behavior, and they have to in turn disclose information to their investors – to the people contributing to the pensions, to the people making deposits, to people buying insurance policies – because these people want to understand much better what is the climate risk underlying that financial asset.

 I think there is no particular magic or surprise here: We will continue to see low but viable yields for renewable energy for another few years.
 Globally speaking, it is a very positive time in which to roll out projects: the cost of capital is still low, and that helps when you are talking about very capital-intensive businesses like renewable energy.
 But I think also we need to be conscious about why we are seeing growing volumes of renewables and energy efficiency.
-In the future, we have to be working on soft green assets, on sustainable land practice, sustainable forestry management… We are talking about livelihood, food supplies, really fundamental things.
+In the future, we have to work also on soft green assets, on sustainable land practice, sustainable forestry management… We are talking there about livelihoods, food supplies, really fundamental things.

-Civil society organizations are nowadays putting strong pressure on financial institutions and their energy portfolios, especially on financing hydropower sector.
+Civil society organizations are nowadays putting strong pressure on financial institutions and their energy portfolios, especially over financing the hydropower sector.
 What is the GGF doing to be absolutely sure that the projects it finances fully meet environmental standards?

 This is basically about standards.
 We do not intend to support investments in what might be renewable energy but which might also be doing massive damage to biodiversity.
-There is no need to focus on one aspect of sustainability to the exclusion of others, and we make every effort to ensure our investments do no harm.
+It would be wrong to focus on one aspect of sustainability to the exclusion of others, and we make every effort to ensure our investments do no harm.
 So how do we avoid this?
 As I said: by having very clear standards and principles.
 And not just having them, but enforcing them.
-A lot of times, governments will put the right kind of policy on their statute books: The E.U., for example, has a very clear set of standards.
-But not all governments have that legislation on their books by definition, not all governments necessarily enforce them as efficiently as they might.
-There are countries that are not in the E.U., in the Balkan region for example, which would like to join the E.U. one day – most of these are importing this legislation into their statute books.
+A lot of times, governments will put the right kind of policy on their statute books: The E.U., for example, has a very clear set of standards and enforces them.
+But not all governments have that legislation on their books and not all governments necessarily enforce them as efficiently as they might.
+There are countries that are not in the E.U., in the Balkan region for example, which would like to join the E.U. one day – most of these are importing EU legislation into their statute books.
 It can be the case, though, that some of these countries are in a weaker position when it comes to then enforcing that legislation.

 In the future, we have to be working on soft green assets, on sustainable land practice, sustainable forestry management…

-Provided you have the strong standards, though, and provided you really do respect those standards, then we should be equipped to avoid incurring any project which is overall negative in any important environmental or climate sense.
-We as investors should be supporting businesses that are biodiversity positive –which are actually encouraging biodiversity.
+Provided you have the strong standards, though, and provided you really do respect those standards, then we should be equipped to avoid supporting any project which is overall negative in any important environmental or climate sense.
+We as investors should be supporting businesses that are biodiversity positive –which are actually encouraging biodiversity e.g. biodiversity.
 And this is possible, there are methodologies for practicing this.